Modi takes swipe after Mamata's show of support for Akhilesh; reaches out to Muslim women | Politics

 “It was out of concern for the entire family, and not for votes.
 I have thought about your happiness.
 Despite facing criticism of the work I have done, I have worked for your welfare,'' he said Modi said he was happy that some wise people from the Muslim community stood by him.

 ''My Muslim mothers and sisters gave me immense courage and strength.
 And, it was because of that, I was able to free you from this problem,'' Modi said.
-Muslims are present in large numbers in Western UP.
-He added that bringing the marriageable age of the girls on a par with that of boys will benefit the Muslim girls significantly. ''Now, when such work is done, the Muslim girls opt for the lotus (BJP)'', he said.
+Muslim voters, who have traditionally not favoured the BJP, are present in large numbers in Western UP.
+The BJP has often accused the opposition parties of creating fear in the minority community against the party.
+The saffron party maintains that its governments have worked for inclusive development and that it is gaining the confidence of Muslim voters.
+Modi said that bringing the marriageable age of the girls on a par with that of boys will also benefit the Muslim girls significantly. ''Now, when such work is done, the Muslim girls opt for the lotus (BJP)'', he said.

+Modi said his party's track record was to make 'kanchan' (gold) from 'kachra' ( wastes), while the Opposition's was to make waste even from gold.
+“This is the difference of priorities.
+This is the difference between pre-2017 and today,'' he said.
+He took a dig at the rivals for naming ''many history-sheeters and rioters'' as candidates.

+“They do not have any regrets for their acts, and hence their candidates are also like this.
+Just by reading the names of the candidates, their thought process can be gauged.
+Their candidates are either history-sheeters or rioters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)